 Catching overnight trains can also save you on accommodation costs.

-As Tomas said, you can grab the connections whenever you like, so you can adjust your schedule according to the places you are enjoying. almost 2 years ago
+As Tomas said, you can grab the connections whenever you like, so you can adjust your schedule according to the places you are enjoying. about 2 years ago